ddgenome/website/content/en/docs/concepts/configuration/assign-pod-node.md

 {{% capture overview %}}

 You can constrain a [pod](/docs/concepts/workloads/pods/pod/) to only be able to run on particular [nodes](/docs/concepts/architecture/nodes/) or to prefer to run on particular nodes.
-There are several ways to do this, and they all use [label selectors](/docs/concepts/overview/working-with-objects/labels/) to make the selection.
+There are several ways to do this, and the recommended approaches all use [label selectors](/docs/concepts/overview/working-with-objects/labels/) to make the selection.
 Generally such constraints are unnecessary, as the scheduler will automatically do a reasonable placement (e.g. spread your pods across nodes, not place the pod on a node with insufficient free resources, etc.)